 Also known as Australia's food and wine capital, many people worldwide come to the city to enjoy its vivid culture.

-Even when it comes to studying, Adelaide is the most affordable and convenient place.
+Even when studying, Adelaide is the most affordable and convenient place.
 Here are a few reasons why you should consider studying abroad in Adelaide.

 1. Studying in Adelaide

 Adelaide is one of Australia's premier learning cities.
 Over the years, it has earned an excellent reputation among international students for providing high-quality education.
 The top 2% of universities rank Adelaide among the leading innovation and research institutes.

 More than 30,000 international students regard this city as an ideal destination to get internationally recognised degrees/certificates and build a successful career.
 Adelaide is also known as the Nobel-Prize capital of Australia.

 It has produced and supported five Nobel Prize winners and more than a hundred Fulbright and Rhodes scholars who have positively impacted the world.

 Adelaide is home to some of Australia's prestigious universities and education providers.
 The city boasts the best universities that offer a wide range of courses and a convenient study environment.
 The top universities of Adelaide are:

 2. Work Permit For International Students

 International students living in Adelaide also have several part-time job opportunities.
 They can work full-time during semester breaks and 40 hours per fortnight.

 However, staying updated with immigration rules is essential before looking for work opportunities in any industry.
 Besides this, Adelaide has strong links with South Australian organisations, which gives local businesses access to fresh talent.